adamziel/Redmine-Todo-lists/README.md

 ### Caveats

-1. As you probably noticed - it is really important to put it in the plugins/redmine_todos directory, if you forgot to rename the directory, you should rename it and rerun `rake redmine:plugins:migrate RAILS_ENV=.`
+1. As you probably noticed - it is really important to put it in the plugins/redmine_todos directory, if you forgot to rename the directory, you should rename it and rerun `rake redmine:plugins:migrate RAILS_ENV=...`

 ### Features